climateinteractive/SDEverywhere/README.md

 ### Installing parser tools

 If you will be expanding the Vensim parser, you will need the [ANTLR 4](http://www.antlr.org/) parser generator.
-Working on the code generator does not require ANTLR 4.
+Working on the code generator or Vensim function library does not require ANTLR 4.

 Install the [Java SE 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html).